vytopilpetr/aresImporter/readme.md

 ## Usage
 ### Importing a Company
 1. Open your web browser and go to http://localhost:8080/importCompany.
-2. Fill in the Company ICO in the provided form and click the "Import" button.
+2. Fill in the Company ICO(e.g. 27074358) in the provided form and click the "Import" button.
 3. View the import result on the page - if the import was successful or not.

 ### Retrieving Company Information through API